dran5447/GiftAssist/README.md

 - Edit and delete for people
 - Ability to move an idea from one event to another
 - Ability to add idea to more than one event
+- Ability to customize date range for home 'upcoming events'

 V2